Berlin Customs Wall: History

 The middle of the century was marked by new railway lines terminating in stations built in front of the wall usually near one of its gates.
-This was the case with Potsdam Station (1841), Anhalt Station (1842), Stettin Station (1842), Hamburg Station (1846) – only Frankfurt Station (1842) was built just inside the ring wall.
+This was the case with Potsdam Station (1838), Anhalt Station (1841), Stettin Station (1842), Hamburg Station (1846) – only Frankfurt Station (1842) was built inside the ring wall.
 An interconnecting railway line, the ("Berliner Verbindungsbahn") for goods and military transport, was built in 1851 linking the terminal stations and thus turning Berlin into a central transport hub for Prussia and the German Customs Union.

 With the rise of Berlin, new suburbs were built outside the Customs Wall, which increasingly became a hindrance to the continued development of the city.
 In 1860 the Customs Wall was removed and on 1 January 1861 Berlin amalgamated its suburbs resulting in a doubling of the city's population.
 The remaining walls were demolished for the most part between 1867 and 1870 – including most of the gates.
 Only the Brandenburg Gate remains today.

 With the old walls out of the way, the city developed quickly almost doubling in population over the following decade.
 The interconnecting railway line (on the southern and western sides) was replaced by the circle line railway in 1871, and the existing railway track was then used by horsecar lines.
 The route of the southern lines was used for the first electric metro line in 1900, which is now the U1 (Berlin U-Bahn).
 Its metro stations Silesian Gate (Schlesisches Tor), Cottbus Gate (Kottbusser Tor), Halle Gate (Hallesches Tor), and former Stralau Gate (Stralauer Tor) are a reminder of its heritage.
 The following streets follow the original route of the customs wall: Stresemannstraße (former Königgrätzer Straße), Marchlewskistraße, Friedenstraße, Prenzlauer Berg avenue, part of Prenzlauer Allee, Torstraße, Hannoversche Straße, Charitéstraße, part of Reinhardtstraße, and Ebertstraße.